Henry John Klassen

 Henry John Klassen is an American physician-scientist in the field of regenerative ophthalmology, known for his research in stem cell treatments for retinal disorders, such as retinitis pigmentosa (RP).

 Early life and education

 Klassen received a BA in neurobiology from the University of California at Berkeley.
 He earned his medical degree in 1991 and his PhD in neurobiology in 1998 from the University of Pittsburgh School of Medicine.
-He finished his internship at Cambridge Hospital (Massachusetts) and Harvard Medical School, then went on to an Ophthalmology residency at the Yale Eye Center.
+He finished his internship at Cambridge Hospital (Massachusetts), then went on to an Ophthalmology residency at the Yale Eye Center.
 After that, he undertook a combined fellowship in London, which involved clinical training in medical retina with Professor Alan C. Bird at Moorfields Eye Hospital and research with Professor Raymond Lund at the Institute of Ophthalmology.

 Academic and professional career

 After completing his fellowship, Klassen was a senior stem cell researcher at the Children's Hospital of Orange County, where he researched retina-derived stem cells.
 He then moved to the Singapore Eye Research Institute before joining the Department of Ophthalmology at the University of California, Irvine (UCI), where he works as a professor.
 He is also the director of the Stem Cell and Regeneration Program at UCI.

 On 2012, Klassen co-founded jCyte, a biotech firm focused on creating Stem-cell therapy for retinal disorders.
 As the company's president, he guides efforts to translate research from the lab to clinical applications.